maverik0/cf_rank_logger/README.md

 # cf_rank_logger
-logs the rank of a handle during a codeforces round in real time
+logs the rank of a handle during a codeforces round in real time.
+(planned) record data on a google sheet